nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * Pros: A simplified way of matching, reduces complexity of interview and coupling between Interview and Positions.
     * Cons: Does not model real-world interview processes accurately, forces applicant to accept the first job which they pass the interview for.

-#### Aspect: Number of interviews per applicant allowed for each unique role
+#### Aspect: Number of interviews per applicant allowed for each unique role:

 * **Alternative 1 (current choice):** An applicant can only schedule one interview for each unique position they apply for.
     * Pros: A simplified model that reduces complexity of when to hand out job offers, reducing bugs.